-Why are bullet points important on Amazon?
+Why are bullet points relevant on Amazon?

-It also offers sellers the opportunity to place important keywords for the Amazon ranking.
-In contrast to traditional Google SEO, keyword density is not the decisive factor for pushing a product on Amazon – instead, terms that customers actually use when searching for products should be placed in the bullet points.
-There are a variety of keyword tools for this, and it is also worth using Amazon’s autosuggest function and synonyms.
+As a seller, you also have the opportunity here to place important keywords for the Amazon ranking.
+In contrast to traditional Google SEO, keyword density is not the decisive factor for pushing a product on Amazon – instead, you should place terms in the bullet points that customers actually use when searching for products.
+There are a variety of keyword tools for this.
+It is also worth using the autosuggest function on Amazon and the targeted use of synonyms.

-For professional Amazon optimization, it is advisable to create a list of priorities: The most important terms belong in the title, then in the bullet points.
+For professional Amazon optimization, it is advisable to create a list of priorities: The most important terms belong in the title – then in the bullet points.

 How should bullet points be structured on Amazon?